Chaste/Chaste.github.io/site/content/docs/user-tutorials/Monodomain3dExample.md

 ---
-title : "Monodomain Example Tutorial"
+title : "Monodomain Example"
-summary: "This tutorial is automatically generated from the file heart/test/tutorials/TestMonodomain3dExampleTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "3D monodomain example"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestMonodomain3dExampleTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/heart/test/tutorials/TestMonodomain3dExampleTutorial.hpp) at revision [8081f57380d8](https://github.com/Chaste/Chaste/commit/8081f57380d857b24947a7a4a70e55ddfef322da).
+Note that the code is given in full at the bottom of the page.

-# 3D monodomain example
+## 3D monodomain example

 In this tutorial we show how to run a 3D simulation using the monodomain equation.
 To go from monodomain to bidomain or vice versa is trivial, and for 2d to 3d is